-The Inn at Newport Ranch, located on the craggy Pacific coastline near Fort Bragg, CA is perhaps the ideal location to explore California’s wild northern coast.
+The Inn at Newport Ranch, located on the craggy Pacific coastline near Fort Bragg, CA in Mendocino County is perhaps the ideal location to explore California’s wild northern coast.
 Simultaneously remote and accessible, this unique boutique adventure lodge boasts miles of uninterrupted oceanfront vistas, upscale dining, as well as an abundance of nature and adventure tours.
 The Inn was recognized on the 2018 Andrew Harper Grand Award Winner list, a distinction given each year to only a few lodges in the entire world.

 Guests come from far and near to escape the stress of everyday life.
 The Inn at Newport Ranch provides the ideal setting to unwind and relax, putting one in touch with the solace of both nature and their own souls.
 The 2,000-acre working cattle ranch sits directly atop bluffs overlooking the Pacific Ocean.
 Thoughts of responsibilities and deadlines melt away as the soft, rhythmic sound of waves splashing against cliffs creates a hypnotic sense of serenity – nature’s own 24×7 orchestra.
 Occasional rumbles of the ‘sea drums’ add a cacophony of deep and soft bass sounds, generated when waves pound into the sea caves below.

 Harmony by design